 Silicone ice trays are the best for gourmet ice.
 Available in many shapes and sizes, they freeze quickly from all sides and release the ice with less stress than hard plastic trays.
 Hard plastic and metal trays can break the ice into shards when releasing the cube and does not give the cocktail a beautiful look.

 Infuse Some Color

 Adding colorful fruit to ice can create stunning images and be the final piece of perfection that shows your guests you have been planning ahead for this cocktail party!
-Use fresh whole pieces of fruit.
-Dicing the fruit does not give the best amount of freshness and color.
+Use fresh whole pieces of fruit, dicing the fruit does not give the right amount of freshness and color.

 Add Elegance with Herbs

 Hearty herbs such as Rosemary and Thyme can look great sticking out of ice.
-Make sure to use plenty of fresh water, as it will allow the herbs to stay still extending up through the drink to make the perfect garnish.
-However, try not to leave leafy herbs sticking out of the ice.
-Otherwise, they will blacken and make your ice look dirty.
+Make sure to use plenty of fresh water, it will allow the herbs to stay still extending up through the drink to make the perfect garnish.
+Furthermore, try not to leave leafy herbs sticking out otherwise they will blacken and make your ice look dirty.

 Change the Flavor as you Sip!